hkwu/ghastly/docs/guide.md

 Elsewhere, you can access the container through `client.services`.

 #### Using the Service Container
 The service container provides several methods for binding and retrieving services.
-For detailed documentation, you can check the [ServiceContainer](https://doc.esdoc.org/github.com/hkwu/ghastly/class/src/client/ServiceContainer.js~ServiceContainer.html) entry in the API reference.

 ##### Binding Constructed Services
 Constructed services are services which are rebuilt each time they're fetched from the service container.
 To bind a new constructed service, use `services.construct()`.
 You must provide a name for the service in addition to a function which constructs and returns that service.